Brooklyn Aurora Hybrid

 The Brooklyn Bedding Aurora mattress offers varying levels of support and contour based on the firmness level you choose.

-The top layer of CopperFlex foam is designed to deliver highly responsive contouring and targeted pressure relief to make it feel instantly comfortable when you lie down.
-The CopperFlex Foam, alongside the TitanCool-infused top weave, helps keep you cool for a more restful sleep.
+The top layer of CopperFlex foam is designed to deliver highly responsive body contouring and targeted pressure relief to make it feel instantly comfortable when you lie down.
+The CopperFlex Foam, alongside the TitanCool-infused top weave that’s cool to the touch, helps keep you cool for a more restful sleep.

-The most effective form of support in this mattress lies in the Ascension X innerspring coil system.
-These coils provide superior stability compared to most foams and will help to keep your spine in alignment without allowing your hips or shoulders to sink too much into the mattress.
-The pocketed coils provide pressure relief where you need it most but they do not help much to enhance the contouring sensation of the bed.
+The most effective form of support in this Brooklyn Bedding mattress lies in the Ascension X innerspring coil system.
+These support coils provide superior stability compared to most foams and will help to keep your spine in alignment without allowing your hips or shoulders to sink too much into the mattress.
+The pocketed coils provide pressure relief where you need it most but they do not help much to enhance the overall mattress feel and contouring sensation of the bed.

-Contour is mostly a preference when it comes to mattresses but having the proper support is very important to maintain proper spine alignment, best for those who have spine issues such as scoliosis.
-This Brooklyn Bedding mattress certainly offers remarkable pressure relief so you don’t wake up sore in the morning.
+Contour is mostly preference when it comes to mattresses but having the proper support is very important to maintain proper spine alignment.
+This is best for those who have spine issues such as scoliosis and for back and side sleepers as well.
+This Brooklyn Bedding mattress certainly offers remarkable pressure relief and lumbar support so side sleepers and back sleepers won’t wake up sore in the morning.
+For snorers and sleep apnea sufferers who want to experience the benefits of side sleeping, beds that are pressure relieving such as the Brooklyn Bedding Aurora are ideal options as well.

 4. Temperature Regulation

-First, the cover provides TitanCool properties, the proprietary ‘phase change’ material we mentioned earlier.
-The soft cover feels cool to the touch from the moment you lie down.
-Second, the top layer of the foam used TitanCool technology and CopperFlex to actively draw excess heat away from your body.
+First, the Brooklyn Aurora utilizes the advanced phase change technology in its cooling cover.
+The cover is infused with TitanCool, the proprietary ‘phase change’ material we mentioned earlier.
+The soft ‘phase change’ cover feels cool to the touch from the moment you lie down.
+Second, the top layer of the foam uses TitanCool technology and CopperFlex to actively draw excess heat away from your body.

-Third, the Swirl Visco-Elastic memory foam layer is infused with gel, adding to its cooling capabilities.
-And lastly, the layer of pocketed coils is arranged using an open-air design which promotes breathability and airflow throughout the bed.
-This innovative design prevents heat from building up within the mattress.
+Third, the memory foam layer is infused with gel, adding to its cooling capabilities.
+And lastly, the support system layer of pocketed coils is arranged using an open-air design which promotes breathability and airflow throughout the bed.
+This innovative design prevents excess body heat from building up within the mattress surface.

-All in all, the Brooklyn Bedding Aurora should keep you cool, especially when you use breathable sheets and bedding that doesn’t counteract the mattress’ cooling efforts to reduce heat retention.
+All in all, the Brooklyn Bedding Aurora is great for sleeping cool, especially when you use breathable sheets and bedding that doesn’t counteract the mattress’ cooling efforts to reduce heat retention.

 5. Motion Transfer and Isolation

-The Aurora mattress achieves motion isolation with the use of dense foams surrounding the springs as well as individually encasing each coil so they can work independently.
-The layer of TitanFlex foam is particularly helpful in this area because it features immediate response technology that adjusts to and absorbs each movement and features a rapid decompression time.
+The Brooklyn Bedding Aurora mattress achieves this with the use of dense foam layers surrounding the springs as well as individually encasing each coil so they can work independently.
+The layer of hyper-elastic TitanFlex foam is particularly helpful in this area because it features immediate response technology that adjusts to and absorbs each movement and features a rapid decompression time.

 The Brooklyn Bedding Aurora scores well when it comes to minimizing motion transfer and also provides a bit more bounce than a mattress made entirely out of foam.
 Many like their mattress with a small amount of bounce because it still reduces motion transfer while providing more support and comfort during sex.